state-hiu/SecondaryCities2/medellin/index.md

 ![Medellín]({{ site.baseurl }}/img/medellin/medellin_hillside.png)

+Medellín is the second-largest city in Colombia (2.44 million, 2014) and is the capital of the department of Antioquia.
+Surrounded by 9 other major cities, Medellín is part of the second-largest urban agglomeration in Colombia in terms of both population and economy.
+It is experiencing rapid change, increasing population, and unplanned development.

-Medellín, Columbia is undergoing rapid change.
-As a secondary city, Medellín exhibits many characteristics of a secondary city – rapid change, increasing population, and unplanned development.
-Similar to 2C Cusco, the 2C Medellín project focuses on the local community by mapping critical issues in neighborhoods.
-Focusing on one neighborhood, a process for mapping and analysis is introduced examining waste management and recycling.
+The 2C Medellín project is similar to 2C Cusco, focusing on mapping critical issues in neighborhoods.
+Focusing on one neighborhood, 2C partner Ecocity Builders has introduced a process for mapping and analysis examining waste management and recycling.
+This approach has sparked the interest of the Subsecreatario of Education who has expressed interest in integrating this approach into the Medellín school system.

 ### Goals

-The goals for the 2C Medellín project are to develop methods for mapping local knowledge of the community.
-Mapping issues related to waste using a suite of tools developed by EcoCityBuilders resulted in increased community engagement to address the critical issues of waste management.
-Additionally, this approach has sparked the interest of the Subsecreatario of Education who has expressed interest in integrating this approach into the Medellín school system.
+The 2C Medellín project is developing methods for mapping local geospatial knowledge of the community.

+- &bull;  Build local capacity in geospatial technology and sustainable urban design
+- &bull;  Compile and disseminate existing geospatial data sets about the city
+- &bull;  Implement ground-up, scalable approaches for mapping neighborhood waste flows.

 ### Partners